 The grant covers the provision of expert advice on the repair and energy upgrade of traditional and vernacular farmhouses.
-Any reuse proposal should respect the character and integrity of the original building, in particular taking into account the building layout, survival of historic features and the importance of the hearth in vernacular houses.
-It does not cover costs associated with the design and specification of new-build additions.
+Proposals for reuse should build on the character and integrity of the original building, in particular taking into account the building layout, survival of historic features and the importance of the hearth in vernacular houses.
+The grant does not cover costs associated with the design and specification of new-build extensions.
 Note: Not all conservation professionals will have energy-modelling skills, so engagement of additional conservation expertise may form part of the report recommendations.
 All applicants must be willing to complete a short questionnaire to assist with the evaluation of the scheme and provide a selection of before and after photographs.